Pennsauken Public Schools: History

+In the 2021-22 school year, Burling Elementary School (K-5) began its transition into Roosevelt STEM School.
+By 2023, Roosevelt was a K-6 school, expanding to K-8 in the 2024-25 school year.

 The district had been classified by the New Jersey Department of Education as being in District Factor Group "CD", the sixth-highest of eight groupings.
 District Factor Groups organize districts statewide to allow comparison by common socioeconomic characteristics of the local districts.
 From lowest socioeconomic status to highest, the categories are A, B, CD, DE, FG, GH, I and J.